openssl/openssl/doc/designs/xof.md

 ```
 SHA3_squeeze(uint64_t A[5][5], unsigned char *out, size_t outlen, size_t r)
 ```
-It contains an opaque object for storing the state B<A>, which can be used B<r> times to output squeezed values to B<out>, before it needs to update the state B<A> by internally calling KeccakF1600().
+It contains an opaque object for storing the state B<A>, that can be used to output to B<out>.
+After every B<r> bits, the state B<A> is updated internally by calling KeccakF1600().

-Unless you are using a multiple of B<r> as the B<outlen>, the function no way of knowing where to start from if another call to SHA_squeeze() was attempted.
+Unless you are using a multiple of B<r> as the B<outlen>, the function has no way of knowing where to start from if another call to SHA_squeeze() was attempted.
 The method also avoids doing a final call to KeccakF1600() currently since it was assumed that it was not required for a one shot operation.